 After all, the guy from the pet store doesn’t swing by on the regular to feed that goldfish he sold you, right?
 You could easily transpose that relationship to you and your clients.

-In fact, we’ll also explore how GoDaddy Pro Sites can turn chores like these into a business opportunity.
-And if you still haven’t joined GoDaddy Pro, now’s the time.
+In fact, we’ll also explore how it can turn chores like these into a business opportunity.
+And if you still haven’t joined GoDaddy Pro Sites, now’s the time.
 It’s free and gives you access to the GoDaddy Pro platform.

 Running updates is a really (really) big deal